Downtown Eugene

 Deregulation Hits Home: a review of 2025

 The rich are getting richer.
 Corporations are more powerful than ever.
-Protections for people and nature -- the fruits of battles fought for centuries -- are at an all time low.
-And the two corporate-backed political parties in the United States are actively supplicating themselves to oligarchs & overlords.
+The protections for people and nature that were won in battles fought for centuries -- are ignored with impunity.
+The two corporate-backed political parties in the United States are ever-more actively supplicating themselves to oligarchs & overlords.

 We're in an age where allowing the powerful do whatever they want, to people and planet, is not only considered acceptable, it's considered correct, despite evidence to the contrary.
 So it's been accelerating.